apache/bookkeeper/site/community/coding_guide.md

 #### Logging levels

 - _INFO_ is the level you should assume the software will be run in.
-INFo messages are things which are not bad but which the user will definitely want to know about every time they occur.
+INFO messages are things which are not bad but which the user will definitely want to know about every time they occur.
 - _TRACE_ and _DEBUG_ are both things you turn on when something is wrong and you want to figure out what is going on. _DEBUG_ should not be so fine grained that it will seriously affect performance of the program. _TRACE_ can be anything.
 Both _DEBUG_ and _TRACE_ statements should be considered to be wrapped in an _if (logger.isDebugEnabled)_ or _if (logger.isTraceEnabled)_ check to avoid performance degradation.
 - _WARN_ and _ERROR_ indicate something that is **BAD**.
 Use _WARN_ if you aren't totally sure it is bad, and _ERROR_ if you are.